Last Updated on August 18th, 2020

 Any product that contains alcohol or menthol as the first, second, or third named ingredient on the label can dry out the skin, tightening the skin around clogged pores.

-Clear Advantage Acne Lotion would be the perfect lotion for treating acne on oily skin, except the manufacturer unfortunately tried to make it more than perfect.
+Clear Advantage Acne Lotion would be the perfect lotion 🧴 for treating acne on oily skin, except the manufacturer, unfortunately, tried to make it more than perfect.
 This product contains just the right amount of salicylic acid at just the right pH for opening pores on oily skin.
-It also contains plant extracts that can cause allergies.
+But it also contains plant extracts that can cause allergies.

 Jojoba, soybean, and sunflower oils are great for dry skin that is not affected by acne.
 They can oxidize over pores that are already clogged, however, and make whiteheads and blackheads even harder to remove.